-• Active Transportation - As an active member of the Bike Month Humboldt Coalition: planned Bike Month Humboldt annually, created the Bike-Friendly Business program, and co-created the Humboldt Bike Challenge; updated the Humboldt Bay Bicycle Map, Regional Bicycle Plan (2018), and Safe Routes to School Prioritization Tool (2020); created a web-based Bicycle Map; participated in the Humboldt Trails

-Summit; supported the Great Redwood Trail; and joined the Mayor of Eureka's Task Force on Traffic Safety.
+Active Transportation - As an active member of the Bike Month Humboldt Coalition: planned Bike Month Humboldt annually, created the Bike-Friendly Business program, and co-created the Humboldt Bike Challenge; updated the Humboldt Bay Bicycle Map, Regional Bicycle Plan (2018), and Safe Routes to School Prioritization Tool (2020); created a web-based Bicycle Map; participated in the Humboldt Trails Summit; supported the Great Redwood Trail; and joined the Mayor of Eureka's Task Force on Traffic Safety.

-• Transit - Implemented "Transit Takes Off" promotional project which funded later service on Saturdays, free rides on Saturday evenings, and free bus passes for a limited time; completed the Eureka Transit Line Study (2018), the Mobility-on-Demand Strategic Development Plan (2020), and the McKinleyville Transit Study (2021).

-• Regional Planning - Supported studies on sea-level rise; collaborated with jurisdictions on Climate Action Plans; completed the sixth cycle Regional Housing Needs Allocation (RHNA) Plan (2019); and partnered with Caltrans District 1 and the City of Eureka to complete the Eureka Broadway Multimodal Corridor Plan (2021).

-• COVID-19 pandemic response - The impact of the pandemic contributed to a dramatic reduction in transit ridership, changed commuting patterns in ways still unquantified, and led to volatility in construction costs and uncertainty in local sales tax revenues.
+- Transit Implemented "Transit Takes Off" which funded later service on Saturdays, free rides on Saturday evenings, and free bus passes for a limited time; completed the Eureka Line Study (2018), the Mobility-on-Demand Strategic Development Plan (2020), and the McKinleyville Transit Study (2021). - Regional Planning Supported studies on sea-level rise; collaborated with jurisdictions on Climate Action Plans; completed the sixth cycle Regional Housing Needs Allocation (RHNA); and partnered with Caltrans and Eureka to complete the Broadway Multimodal Corridor Plan. - COVID-19 pandemic response The impact of the pandemic contributed to a dramatic reduction in transit ridership, changed commuting patterns in ways still unquantified, and led to volatility in construction costs and uncertainty in local sales tax revenues.
 HCAOG assisted in distributing millions of dollars in Federal coronavirus stimulus aid to transit agencies, jurisdictions and tribes.